Travel guide

 Does the eSIM work as soon as I land in Tallinn?

 Yes.
-If you installed it at home with your Wi-Fi, the profile connects automatically to the Estonian network as soon as your phone picks up a signal after getting off the plane.
-You don't need to scan anything new at the airport or look for Wi-Fi: you open Google Maps and you already have data.
+If you installed it at home with your Wi-Fi, the profile automatically connects to the Estonian network as soon as your phone picks up a signal after leaving the plane.
+You don't need to scan anything new at the airport or look for Wi-Fi: open Google Maps and you already have data.

 Can I use the same eSIM in Latvia and Lithuania?

 It depends on the plan.
 An Estonia-specific eSIM only covers Estonia.
-If you're doing a Baltic route, choose a regional Europe plan or combine the eSIMs of each country.
+If you're going on a Baltic route, choose a regional Europe plan or combine eSIMs for each country.
 The European plan is more convenient because you don't change anything when crossing borders.

 How many GB do I use in four days in Tallinn?

-With normal use of maps, messaging, and a few photos to social media, about 3 GB is more than enough for a three or four-day getaway.
-If you make a lot of stories, video calls, or use your laptop's hotspot, go up to 5 GB to be safe.
+With normal use of maps, messaging, and some photos to social media, about 3 GB is plenty for a three- or four-day getaway.
+If you make a lot of stories, video calls, or use your hotspot for your laptop, go up to 5 GB to be safe.

-Do I lose my Spanish number when I put in the eSIM?
+Do I lose my Spanish number when I install the eSIM?

-Do I need to register my data to buy the eSIM?
+Do I need to register my details to buy the eSIM?

-You don't need to go to a store or show ID in Estonia as with local physical SIMs.
+No need to go to a store or show your ID in Estonia like with local physical SIMs.
 You buy online, receive the QR by email, and install it yourself.
 The process is completely digital, with no paperwork at your destination.

 Conclusion

-Estonia is a destination made for connected people: medieval old town with Wi-Fi, digital payments, and enviable mobile coverage.
-With an eSIM installed before leaving, you land in Tallinn with data, maps, and a translator ready, without roaming scares or queues in stores.
-Choose the GB according to your trip and, if you're doing a Baltic route, consider a Europe plan.
-Get your eSIM for Estonia and forget about connectivity from minute one.
+Estonia is a destination made for connected people: a medieval old town with Wi-Fi, digital payments, and enviable mobile coverage.
+With an eSIM installed before you leave, you land in Tallinn with data, maps, and a translator ready, no roaming surprises or queues in stores.
+Choose the GBs according to your trip, and if you're doing a Baltic route, consider a Europe plan.
+Get your eSIM for Estonia and forget about connectivity worries from minute one.

 Marc González Sáez